dotnet-presentations/blazor-workshop/docs/07-templated-components.md

     </TemplatedList>
 ```

-Now we want to include all of the existing content from `MyOrders.cshtml`, so putting it all together should look more like the following:
+Now we want to include all of the existing content from `MyOrders.razor`, so putting it all together should look more like the following:

 ```html
     <TemplatedList Loader="@LoadOrders" ListGroupClass="orders-list">